Davos Klosters Ski Resort Switzerland

 - Fabulous restaurants on mountain.

-- Excellent bus & train connections between ski areas & valley trails.
+- Superb bus & train connections between ski areas & valley trails.

 - Good après ski & nightlife in Davos.

-- Klosters village retains its traditional 'charm and calm'.
+- Klosters village retains some of its traditional 'charm and calm'.

-- Access by train is excellent and one can ski race it down to Klosters!
+- Access by train to the region is excellent and one can ski race it down to Klosters!

 Cons